 My only daughter was adopted in March 2013 as a result of my alcoholism.
 She was 6 years old.
 I miss her daily.

 I am in the midst of recovery – physical, emotional and spiritual.
 We never get to know – as Aslan says, in the Lion, the Witch and the Wardrobe, what might have been.
 I try not to torture myself.

 Why blog?
 The short answer is that writing is my gifting.

-Why blog? – I’ve been asking and pondering this for months… because there don’t seem to be that many Christians in addiction recovery and when I looked for that voice in the midst of my chaotic illness, I couldn’t hear it.
-No-one seemed to be saying that my God, in whom I had believed since I was saved when I was 12, had saved them from addiction.
+Initially I started because there didn’t seem to be that many Christians in addiction recovery and when I looked for that voice in the midst of my chaotic illness, I couldn’t find hear it.
+No-one seemed to be saying that my God, in whom I had believed since I was 12, had saved them from addiction.
+The very few I did find condemned addiction as entirely sin (more on this in some of my posts) and this would send me down into a spiral of self-pitying unworthiness and depression.
 The “God of AA” wasn’t enough – I believe in a revealed God, through His Word, but I could not stop drinking.
 The only solution for helpless, hopeless alcoholics is a spiritual solution – for me it is the saving grace of the Lord Jesus Christ, not only able to save me in the next life but also in this.
 I couldn’t find the voice of anyone who had survived through the adoption of their beloved child(ren) or anywhere to talk about those issues without judgement.
-I have spent months wondering if there was a need for someone to talk about these things.
+I spent months wondering if there was a need for someone to talk about these things.
 “Here am I, Lord.
 Send me”.